wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Therefore, all errors within the framework that are generated will immediately be put into the Actor object.
 Since each error that can occur in a method is known, an Actor decorator, for example, can override this behavior by clearing errors as necessary.
 It is the default behavior to put all jettl errors on the error wire to expose the API to the developer, and the developer can decide which errors to ignore for each individual method.

-For example, clearing errors that come from the Send methods if an Address in Transport is not registered anymore.
+For example, clearing errors that come from the Send methods if an Address is not registered anymore.

 ---